 SALARY PROGRESSION: Police and Correction Recruits are compensated at the base salary for Recruit.
-Upon successful completion of a training academy, a Recruit will automatically promote to a PO I or a CO I with an annual salary of $52,832.00.
-Upon successful completion of 18 months of probation, a PO I/CO I will automatically progress to a PO II/CO II with an annual salary of $58,240.00.
+Upon successful completion of a training academy, a Recruit will automatically promote to a PO I or a CO I with the appropriate salary.
+Upon successful completion of 18 months of probation, a PO I/CO I will automatically progress to a PO II/CO II with the appropriate salary.

 ASSIGNMENT DIFFERENTIAL: After completion of the academy, specific assignments may qualify an employee to receive assignment differential pay.

 EDUCATION INCENTIVE: Police and Corrections officers who have an Associate’s, Bachelor’s, or Master’s Degree from an accredited college or university will receive a designated amount per pay period based on degree.